Actively Recruiting

 - Prior bladder outlet obstruction procedures such as TURP, HoLEP, or TUVRP

-- Metastatic disease confirmed by imaging
+- Metastatic disease detected by imaging

-- Current chemotherapy treatment
+- Current use of antineoplastic chemotherapy

 - Body weight over 200 kilograms